Plasmow/EarthInsurance/README.md

 - `embedding_match.py`: Helper to return a standardized `{embedding, lat, lon, time_utc}` record from AlphaEarth for a lat/lon/date.
 - `extract_alphaearth_local.py`: Local‑only AlphaEarth extractor; samples yearly embeddings and saves to CSV with paged downloads.
 - `Backend/extract_alphaearth_local.py`: Variant of the local AlphaEarth extractor scoped to the Backend folder.

+## To improve
+ -Improve the probability model as it is very simple (8MB of weight)

 ## Troubleshooting